saucelabs/sauce-docs/docs/test-fairy/testing-an-app/testers/managing-testers.md

 You can also divide testers into **groups** to add more structure and organize your testing efforts.
 To create a group, click in the GROUPS text box and then on `Create new group...` Choose a group name and click OK.
-The tester you clicked in his group will be assigned the group you created.
+The tester you clicked in their group will be assigned the group you created.

 <img src={useBaseUrl('/img/test-fairy/testing-an-app/tester-groups-1.png')} alt="alt tester group"/>